top of page

 How can it be a compliment to say I'm in the image of a One that allows evil and suffering?
 Why imitate it?
 Why try to pull myself closer?

-Rabbi David Wolpe says, "no definitive, certain answer about evil and suffering has been found and it seems unlikely that a single, satisfactory answer ever will be.
+Rabbi David Wolpe wrote: "No definitive, certain answer about evil and suffering has been found and it seems unlikely that a single, satisfactory answer ever will be.
 The silence of God in the face of suffering is a persistent pain that cannot be soothed.
 Blunting our own faculties and sense of criticism is not the answer.
 God seems less protective, less good than we have been promised.
 Even the most powerful promptings of abstract argument melt away when confronted with the heat of human anguish, the endless sufferings of history.
 Tears have run too freely.
 Suffering once felt cannot be erased.
 What possible recompense could there be that would permit us to feel that an innocent individual should have been racked by pain in this world?
 Some pains are too deep to salve and too inexplicably awful to pretend they have an explanation.
 Ultimately no answer to the problem of evil and suffering and God satisfies.
 The true or final answer eludes our grasp.
 There can be no adequate answers.
 There is no escaping the pain of suffering and the tormenting question of God's silence.
+That this will evoke anger is to be expected and respected.
 We cannot fully understand the design.
 It remains hard to make sense of such a God.
 As Isaiah says, speaking for this God, 'I form the light, and create darkness: I make peace, and create evil: I the Lord do all these things' (Isa.
 45:7).
 Or, to quote the poet Paul Valéry, 'God made everything out of nothing and sometimes the nothing shows through.'"

 How do I find that good essence of God?